insidewhy/action-jira-story-point-charts/readme.md

 charts: remaining-by-day by-status remaining-by-week in-review-and-test weekly-velocity
 ```

+There is an additional `velocity-by-developer` chart available which is not in the defaults.
+This chart needs `developer` and `dev-complete-time` field configurations.

 #### jira-fields

 The fields used to determine the `story points`, `start time`, and `development complete time` of an issue can be overriden by action inputs.